murphy6867/Full-Stack-Development-documentation/HTML/Basic_HTML.md

         </footer>
         ```

-## `<d****etails>` and `<Summary****>`
+## `<details>` and `<Summary>`

-The <details> and <summary> tags in HTML are used together to create a collapsible section of content, allowing users to show or hide the details as needed.
+The `<details>` and `<summary>` tags in HTML are used together to create a collapsible section of content, allowing users to show or hide the details as needed.

-The <summary> tag is used to mark up the title or heading of the collapsible section.
+The `<summary>` tag is used to mark up the title or heading of the collapsible section.
 It provides a brief description or label for the content that can be toggled.

-The <details> tag is used to wrap the content that should be collapsible.
+The `<details>` tag is used to wrap the content that should be collapsible.
 It contains the actual details or additional information that can be expanded or collapsed.

         ```
         <details>